Arcadia-Science/arcadia-computational-training/docs/arcadia-users-group/20240416-intro-to-ml1/make_peptides_ml_dataset.md

    peptide_bioactivity_filtered <- peptide_bioactivity %>%
      filter(idpeptide %in% clusters_filtered$member)

-   # filter to clusters that all have the same bioactivity for at least one bioactivity label
+   # filter to clusters that all have the same bioactivity
-   # (e.g. all peptides have a predicted bioactivity of "antimicrobial" in a given cluster)
+   # (e.g. all peptides have a predicted bioactivity of "antimicrobial" in a given cluster;
+   #  note that most peptides have multiple bioactivity labels.
+   #  this code filters to clusters where at least one bioactivity label is the same for all peptides in the cluster.)
    peptide_bioactivity_with_clusters <- left_join(clusters_filtered, peptide_bioactivity_filtered,
                                                   by = c("member" = "idpeptide"))